nickjackolaisen/BusinessInitiaitive/_posts/llc/2023-08-09-llc_expansion_strategies.md

 -  **Tax compliance:** Understand the tax implications of your expansion, including sales tax, income tax, and payroll tax requirements.

-## 5 Practical Ways to Assess Growth Potential and Managw Expansion Risks
+## 5 Practical Ways to Assess Growth Potential and Manage Expansion Risks

 Here are some tips to help you assess your growth potential and manage the risks associated with expanding your LLC: